Civil Wedding Venue

-This compact venue is located away from the main building, for an exclusive VIP feel.
+This intimate venue is located away from the main building, for an exclusive feel.
 Boasting a private entrance and car park, with stunning views over the lake and golf course, this is a remarkable setting for loved ones to witness the couple saying their vows.

 The pavilion also makes for a great reception suite.
 Boasting its own bar, the venue holds up to 70 guests for an informal celebration.
 Capacity for more formal or banquet dining with set seating varies - please get in touch to discuss your requirements.

 Civil partnership ceremonies in The Bistro

 For larger civil ceremonies, the Bistro, with its stunning staircase and entrance like no other, will offer the wow factor for up to 140 guests.

 This striking staircase offers a dramatic entrance to your ceremony, with room for up to 90 seated guests under its glass roof, and a further 50 guests who can enjoy the view from the balcony.
 This venue also boasts a wedding breakfast suite for up to 100 people (The Lant), so your whole day can be hosted under one roof.

 Civil partnership ceremonies in The Marquee